swiss/oss-catalog/README.md

 ### Crawler

-Run crawler - this will crawl all repositories in the API, checks for publiccode.yml and add them to the database if available.
+Run crawler - this will crawl all repositories in the API, checks for publiccode.yml and add them to the database if available and valid.

 ```bash
 ./start-crawler